If you are using a screen reader or other auxiliary aid and are having problems using this website, please contact us at 1.800.633.7077.

 Servicing Your Loan/Post-Closing

-Like most mortgage lenders, CEFCU sells Home Loans to investors, including the Federal National Mortgage Association (Fannie Mae).
-This allows us to offer affordable Home Loans to more members than we could otherwise.
+Like most mortgage lenders, CEFCU sells Mortgages to investors, including the Federal National Mortgage Association (Fannie Mae).
+This allows us to offer affordable Mortgages to more members than we could otherwise.
 However, CEFCU only sells the debt — never the relationship or the servicing of the loan.
-Nothing will change in how your Home Loan will work for you.
+Nothing will change in how your Mortgage will work for you.
 Payments still come to CEFCU, and members of the CEFCU team can help you with any questions or concerns.

-Recent regulations require a borrower be notified when a Home Loan has been purchased, so you may receive communication from the company that purchased your loan.
+Recent regulations require a borrower be notified when a Mortgage has been purchased, so you may receive communication from the company that purchased your loan.

-- If CEFCU sells my Home Loan, will the new holder service the loan?
+- If CEFCU sells my Mortgage, will the new holder service the loan?

-No. CEFCU will continue to service your Home Loan.
-Your Home Loan payments will still come to CEFCU, and members of the CEFCU team can help you with any questions or concerns.
+No. CEFCU will continue to service your Mortgage.
+Your Mortgage payments will still come to CEFCU, and members of the CEFCU team can help you with any questions or concerns.

 Contact CEFCU first if you choose to sell or refinance your home.
 You can continue to be confident in the strength, soundness, and quality service you get from CEFCU.